zfs panic when sending replication stream

 I took a screenshot while the dump was written, showing part of the stack trace, which is attached.
 Let me know what else I can do to help.

 I'd prefer not to restore from backup, since I'll lose all snapshots, but the system has been offline for way too many days already.

-#2 Updated by Martin Blom about 5 years ago
+#2 Updated by Martin Blom over 5 years ago

 - File zfs-send-panic-2012-10-28.mov added